corticalstack/azure-ai-foundry-examples/CONTRIBUTING.md

-# Contributing
+# 👨‍💻 Contributing

 This repository welcomes contributions and suggestions!
 These are examples for Azure AI Foundry services.
 Please read through the contributing guide below to ensure a smooth contribution process.

+---

-## Code of Conduct
+## 📜 Code of Conduct

 Please be respectful and considerate, the aim is to foster an open and welcoming environment for all contributors.

+---

-## Goals
+## 🎯 Goals

 This repository contains examples that demonstrate how to use Azure AI Foundry services.

-Use the samples in this repository to try out Azure AI Foundry capabilities.
+---

-## Issues
+## 🐛 Issues

 All forms of feedback are welcome through [issues](https://github.com/corticalstack/azure-ai-foundry-examples/issues/new/choose).
 We provide templates for bug reports and feature requests to help you provide all the necessary information.
 Please select the appropriate template and fill it out as completely as possible.

+---

-## Pull Requests
+## 🔀 Pull Requests

 Pull requests (PRs) to this repo require review and approval to merge.
 Please follow the pre-defined template and the guidelines below.

+---

-### How to Contribute
+### 🛠️ How to Contribute

 1. **Fork the repository** (create your own copy on GitHub)
 2. **Clone your fork** to your local machine: